Vyral/base-template/_posts/2019-06-02-the-six-personal-perspectives-to-live-by-in-your-life--business.md

 ---
 layout: post
-title: The 6 Personal Perspectives to Live By in Your Life & Business
+title: The Six Personal Perspectives to Live By in Your Life & Business
 date: 2019-06-02 00:00:00
 tags:
 excerpt: >-